 Vaishali – where he met Ambapali

-This scene of Buddha’s birth dominates Lumbini for obvious reasons.
+This scene of Buddha’s birth dominates the place for obvious reasons.

 As of now, Maya Devi temple is an enclosure that covers the ruins of an ancient temple that existed at the same spot.
 It is well established through the written records of various Chinese Buddhist scholars who passed through this region.
 Both Fa-Hein and Huan-Tsang have written about this temple.